owenshen24/golb/contents/Concept-Space#1.md

 I'm not saying we ought not to use descriptive categories when thinking about self-help.
 However, in these situations where you’ve got a descriptive classification, it’s actually the specific details (and not the ability to recognize that you’re engaging in a more general phenomenon) which provide the most leverage towards solving your problem.

-In other words, it's the considerations like "What led me, in this case, to this situation?" rather than "If this is a temporal discounting situation, what do I do?" that lead to the most useful insights.
+In other words, it's the considerations like "What led me, specifically in this case, to this situation?" rather than "If this is a temporal discounting situation, what do I do?" that lead to the most useful insights.

 Caveat: Thinking about the general concept *can* be useful as a springboard for what to do next.